Multi-VM Restore 🆕

 If a Multi-VM Restore job fails to restore at least one virtual machine, the job is reported as failed.
 However, the successfully restored VMs are still available for Rapid Restore to Production.

-This feature allows the user to transfer all VM data to their actual location, rather than to use snapshots mounted from a backup storage.
+This feature allows the user to transfer all VM data to their actual location, rather than to use snapshots mounted from a backup storage, without any downtime.
 To fully restore your machines after a Multi-VM Restore job, go to the Unfinished Restores tab in Job Monitor.

 The Rapid Return to Production dialog will display.
 Select target datastore.
 You can use the search bar to find the desired item.
 The search is case-insensitive.